Freida Pinto: Media image

 Although she played a small role in Slumdog Millionaire, the film catapulted Pinto to widespread recognition.
 The media has often speculated about her roles and earnings.
 In March 2009, The Daily Telegraph reported Pinto as the highest-paid Indian actress, although she had not appeared in a Bollywood film to that point.
 CNN-IBN called her "India's best export to [the] West", while The Telegraph (Calcutta) described her as "arguably the biggest global star from India".

 Pinto has been frequently included in beauty and fashion polls conducted by various magazines.
 She was featured in People magazine's annual lists of "World's Most Beautiful People" and "World's Best Dressed Women" in 2009.
 That year, she was also included in Vogue's list of the "top ten most stylish women".
 In 2011, Pinto was included as the only Indian celebrity among the "50 Most Beautiful Women in Film", a list compiled by Los Angeles Times Magazine.
 The following year, People named her one of the "Most Beautiful at Every Age".
 She was featured in the "Top 99 Most Desirable Women" poll conducted by AskMen, consecutively from 2010 to 2012.

 In 2009, Pinto was made a spokeswoman for L'Oréal Paris.
 Two years later, a controversy arose when she appeared in an advert promoting a L'Oréal product; it showed Pinto in what was perceived to be a lighter skin tone due to make-up or editing.
 The company denied claims of retouching Pinto's picture.

 A popular actress in Hollywood, Pinto remains a relatively little-known figure in India; critics and analysts have attributed the fact to the failure of Slumdog Millionaire in the country.
-Indian sociologist Ashis Nandy remarked: "My periscope does not pick her up", while journalist Khalid Mohamed stated: "She is not a factor in Mumbai."
+Indian sociologist Ashis Nandy remarked, "My periscope does not pick her up", while journalist Khalid Mohamed stated, "She is not a factor in Mumbai."
 The Indian media has criticised her "fluctuating" accents, in Hindi and English, and attributed her inability to find roles in Bollywood to her dark complexion.
-Despite these criticisms, Pinto has been credited by the media for having avoided being stereotyped as an Indian in Hollywood, as she often plays characters of other nationalities.
+Despite these comments, Pinto has been credited by the media for having avoided being stereotyped as an Indian in Hollywood, as she often plays characters of other nationalities.
 In a 2012 interview with Hindustan Times, she said she consciously avoids roles that depict stereotypes.

-Pinto balances out her career by working in "big budget Hollywood blockbusters" alongside "smart independent films.”
+Pinto balances out her career by working in "big budget Hollywood blockbusters" alongside "smart independent films."
 When asked about her preference for Hollywood, she replied: "I just wanted to become an actor.
 As an actor, you don't have to limit yourself to a particular culture or ethnicity.
 I want to spread my tentacles everywhere and am ready for a film offer from any part of the world."